Lyberta/Singularity/README.md

 * Moving the Overton window of society towards the acceptance of reality and elimination of bigotry.
 We are all human, we all deserve a chance at good life.
 Other animals too, by the way, and vegans are doing a good job there.
 * A perfect economy where each individual is given just enough work and deadlines that are actually reasonable.
 Where every worker is valued for exactly the amount of work they are capable of doing.
 * Recognition of each person as an individual with their individual preferences and a guaranteed safe space to enjoy those preferences.
 No more forced conformity.
 Freedom for all.
+* Abolition of the forms of greed such as copyright, patents and trademarks.
+People spend more time in the court of law suing each other, studying horribly long license agreements or clicking through them without reading, spending a long time to choose a license for their works.
+All this time is wasted and could have been invested into something more productive.